 A Different Kind of Science Fiction: In which I argue that what we call “science fiction” is really about technology.
 But there is fiction that is really about science.

 Hamlet in Nigeria: A synopsis of the classic anthropology paper “Shakespeare in the Bush.”
 You should read the original, too — I link to it in the post.

-How to Justify a Private Library: This one is actually on Ephemera; it got re-discovered a few months ago and it seems people liked it.
+How to Justify a Private Library: This one is actually on Ephemera; it’s based on the Umberto Eco essay of the same name.
 I am happy to say our library no longer looks as chaotic as it does in the photos here.

 The Book Review as Creative Prose: There are other reasons to read or write a book review, besides the book itself.

 I Write, Therefore I Think: This is actually on my professional blog, but I reblogged it here at Multo.
 On the relationship between writing and thinking.

 Mementos: Watching my neighborhood change, and trying to remember those who lived here before me.

 The Scent of Old Book: Featured on Freshly Pressed.

 Ramblings and Random Linkages: Observations about Lewis Carroll and M.R.
 James